The unirational components of the strata of genus $11$ curves with several pencils of degree $6$ in $\mathcal{M}_{11}$: Families of curves and their deformation

-It turns out that at the global level, this gives a canonical correspondence between first order embedded deformations of $ C $ in $ \mathbb{P}^{n} $ and elements in $ \Hb^{0}(C,\mathcal{N}_{C/\mathbb{P}^{n}}) $. \end{proof} An important refinement of the embedded deformation of a smooth curve is consideration of flat families of curves inside a projective space having prescribed singularities, that is of families whose members have the same type of singularities in some specified sense.
+An important refinement of the embedded deformation of a smooth curve is consideration of flat families of curves inside a projective space having prescribed singularities, that is of families whose members have the same type of singularities in some specified sense.
 This leads to the notion of equisingularity.\\

 Let $ \Gamma\subset \mathbb{P}^{2} $ be a singular plane curve.
 There exists an exact sequence of coherent sheaves on $ \Gamma $,

 where the two middle sheaves are locally free, whereas the first one is not (see \cite{Sernesi}, Proposition 1.1.9).
 The sheaf $ T^{1}_{\Gamma} $ is the so-called cotangent sheaf, supported on the singular locus of $ \Gamma $.
 The \textit{equisingular normal sheaf} of $ \Gamma $ in $ \mathbb{P}^{2}$ is defined to be